Reviews You Can Rely On

 Questionable hanging attachments

 The Platypus GravityWorks is our favorite gravity-fed backpacking water filter we tested.
 It is fast, portable, and easy to use.
-Setup is effortless, and our testers love its 4-liter potable water capacity for personal use or a small group.
-The kit comes equipped with two durable 4-liter bags (one “clean,” one "dirty") and a high-flow filter that is compatible with hydration bladders and water bottles.
-Additionally, the bags can convert to a solar shower or handwashing station to complete your base camp.
-We love that we can simply hang this filter up with dirty water, walk away, and enjoy filtered water within minutes effortlessly (no pumping, no squeezing, hardly any waiting).
+Setup is effortless, and our testers love its 4-liter potable water capacity, finding it useful for solo trips or small groups.
+The kit comes equipped with two durable 4-liter bags (one labeled “clean” and one labeled "dirty") and a high-flow filter that is compatible with hydration bladders and water bottles.
+Additionally, the bags can be converted into a solar shower or handwashing station to complete your base camp.
+“I love that I can simply hang this filter up with dirty water, walk away, and enjoy filtered water within minutes,” one of our testers mentions.
+The effortless aspect is a significant draw for many users: no pumping, no squeezing, and minimal waiting.
 Thanks to its versatility and ability to make filtering water a breeze, we think its 11.5-ounce weight is worth carrying on most trips.
 Though when ounces matter most, we'd opt for a lighter model like the Sawyer Squeeze mentioned above.

-Overall, this is a great filter, but potential buyers should be aware that it will not treat viruses.
+This filter is great, but potential buyers should be aware that it will not treat viruses.
 If that gives you cause for concern, you may be better off with a model like the MSR Guardian Purifier.
-Our testing team also struggled a bit to close up the zip-top on the bags in cold weather.
-Though the hanging attachments don't seem quite as durable as other models, we didn't encounter any durability issues during testing, even after several backcountry trips.
+Although she admits this is a small detail, Amber King said, “I struggled a bit to close up the zip-top on the bags in cold weather.”
+Additionally, the hanging attachments don't seem as durable as other models, but we didn't encounter any durability issues during testing, even after several backcountry trips.
 Like any gravity system that uses an in-line filter, the flow rate will slow down when exposed to water containing high amounts of sediment and requires removal by flipping the filtration unit upside down.
-Yet, for a durable and easy-to-maintain gravity filter with a high flow rate, the Platypus GravityWorks is our favorite option to recommend to friends and readers alike.
+Yet, for a durable and easy-to-maintain gravity filter with a high flow rate, the Platypus GravityWorks is our top recommendation for friends and readers alike.

 Read more: Platypus GravityWorks review